solaranamnesis/Karl-Christoph-Vogt/Les Prétendus Organismes des Météorites/full-text-english.md

 "The microscopic structure of cup coral skeletons", says Mr. Zittel (_Palaeontology_, p.
 206), "is very uniformly fibro-crystalline.
 The small fibers that outwardly radiate from the centers of crystallization form star-like patterns, similar to feathers."

+The skeleton of Anthozoan polyparies displays, as a matter of fact, a microscopic structure that, in the majority of cases, is plainly crystalline.
+A tube or a branch of coral is not simply a piece of solid limestone, pierced along its axis by a roundish central channel or divided by partitions, like Mr. Hahn presents; the branch is always composed of a multitude of tiny crystalline pieces, assembled in a specific order.

 ...

 ## Explanation of the Figures